MD Anderson Cancer Center Surgical Technologist - Main Operating Room in Houston, Texas

 Communicates within and among team members in a healthy, constructive way, avoiding participation in destructive behaviors that block team efforts.
 Values the contributions of all team members and publicly recognizes their efforts.
 Gains the trust of others by demonstrating consistency in practice of principles, values, and behavior as well as using good listening skills, expressing ideas clearly, promoting open communication.
 Communicates effectively with circulator to ensure care of patient and rhythm of case progresses.
 Scrubs, sets up, counts in a timely manner so that other team member roles are not impeded.
 Remains actively engaged in surgery, focused on operative field, and anticipates needs of surgeon without having to be coached or reminded.
 Improves personal performance by pursuing learning opportunities to broaden knowledge base and build depth/variety in clinical experience.
 Assesses own performance and actively seeks feedback related to clinical performance, interpersonal relationships, contributions to teamwork and participation in improvement efforts.

-Required: One of the following: Certified Surgical Technologist (CST) by the National Center for Competency Testing (NCCT) or by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-New graduate must obtain and maintain certification by the 180th day after date of graduation from an accredited school of surgical technologist.
+One of the following: Certified Surgical Technologist (CST) by the National Center for Competency Testing (NCCT) or by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+New graduate must obtain and maintain certification by the 180th day after date of hire date.
 Employed to practice surgical technology in a health care facility prior to September 1, 2009.
-Completed appropriate training program for surgical technology in the military of the United States or in the United State Public Health Service.
+Completed appropriate training program for surgical technology in the military of the United States or in the United States Public Health Service.

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law. http://www.mdanderson.org/about-us/legal-and-policy/legal-statements/eeo-affirmative-action.html